 Ms. Brizel loves science, medicine and technology, and has a mission to use her critical thinking and communication expertise to joyfully make relevant to as many people as possible the extraordinary changes taking place therein daily.
 She is an advisory board member of the Center for Mobile Studies (CMS) at Xiamen University Malaysia; Mobile Studies International (part of the University of Nottingham/Ningbo, China) and Mobile Studies Africa.
-She is a consultant to Mobile518: Enhancing Mobile Globally, and is a member of the editorial advisory boards for Mobile Studies International, Mobile Studies Africa, the Center for Mobile Studies (CMS), Xiamen University, Malaysia, and (THE BOOK SERIES NAME).
+She is a consultant to Mobile518: Enhancing Mobile Globally, and is a member of the editorial advisory boards for Mobile Studies International, Mobile Studies Africa, the Center for Mobile Studies (CMS), Xiamen University, Malaysia, and Advances in Wireless Technologies and Telecommunications (a book series published by IGI Global).
 She is a member of the International Society for Telemedicine and eHealth (ISfTeH), and the Dutch think tank FreedomLab:Future Studies.
 Her work has been written about in The Huffington Post, and she is a member of the Los Angeles Press Club.

 Education & Teaching